How to Start a Podcast and Measure Its Impact in 2021

-A common remark made by podcasters is that the vast majority of podcast analytics tend to be sub par, because they only provide insight into vanity metrics like downloads.
-However, some providers are able to get more granular and provide the percentage that individual episodes are listened through (e.g. listened through 65% of episode on average), and more.
+A common remark made by podcasters is that the vast majority of podcast analytics tend to be sub-par because they only provide insight into vanity metrics like downloads.
+However, some providers are able to get more granular and provide the percentage that individual episodes are listened through (e.g. listened through 65% of the episode on average), and more.
 Having analytics will help you understand what you’re doing right and what needs improvement.

 2. Determine if you need both a podcast hosting service and a website for the podcast as an all-in-one solution

 Some podcast shows already have a website and simply need the syndication aspect, in which case they’d only need a plugin that’s compatible with their content management system like WordPress.
 Otherwise, there are service providers who will equip you with both a website and the syndication required to push the podcast across other listening platforms.

 If you’re in the ‘full steam ahead’ phase of starting your podcast, and you see the bright future of your endeavor, you may be more comfortable with investing in a monthly or yearly fee for a top-notch hosting platform.
 If it’s more just for fun, maybe you’d prefer to not dole out any cash and find a free platform for hosting.

 4. The platform’s relationship with Google

 In terms of search engine optimization (SEO), if you’d like your platform’s assistance with getting your podcast to rank in Google, pay attention to whether or not SEO is a feature or focus of the platform.